Are you sure you want to log out?

-Healthy vaginas contain bacteria and yeast cells.
-Sometimes, an overgrowth leads to infection.
+What is a vaginal yeast infection?
+Healthy vaginas contain bacteria and fungi.
+They are collectively called as vaginal flora, and it is natural to have them.
+But sometimes, the balance is disturbed and an overgrowth occurs which leads to infection.
 While very common, a vaginal yeast infection can cause extreme irritation and discomfort.

-Vaginal yeast infections or candidiasis are very common.
-It is mostly caused by a type of fungus called Candida albicans.
+A vaginal yeast infection, also known as candidiasis, is very common.
+It is caused by a fungus called Candida albicans.
 Candida is found on the skin and other parts of the body, including the mouth, throat, gut, and vagina.

 The vagina’s natural chemistry is a balance of bacteria and yeast.
 Estrogen helps this good bacteria, called lactobacilli to grow.
-It also kills harmful organisms in the vagina, but an imbalance caused by overgrowth often leads to infection.
+It also kills harmful organisms in the vagina.

-According to a a study, 80.40% of recorded fungal infections in the Philippines in 2016 was attributed to candidiasis.
-Furthermore, it was the leading cause of consultation at the Dermatology Out-Patient Section of the Department of Health-Research Institute of Tropical Medicine.
+According to a study, 80.40% of recorded fungal infections in the Philippines in 2016 was attributed to candidiasis.
+Interestingly, it was the leading cause of consultation at the Dermatology Out-Patient Section of the Department of Health-Research Institute of Tropical Medicine.

-Extreme itchiness and discomfort in and around the vagina are the main symptoms of a yeast infection.
+Extreme itchiness and discomfort in and around the vagina are the main symptoms of candidiasis.
 These may also be a warning sign of infection or illness:

 Thick, whitish-gray vaginal discharge is another warning sign of infection or illness.
 It has been described to have a cottage-cheese-like consistency, but odorless.

 If left untreated, symptoms can escalate from mild to severe, leading to more serious health issues.
-Because these symptoms are similar to that of other severe conditions, including bacterial vaginosis, do not diagnose yourself.
-See your doctor immediately for more concrete treatment.
+Because these symptoms are similar to that of other conditions, including bacterial vaginosis, do not diagnose yourself.
+See your doctor immediately for more concrete assessment and treatment.

 Apart from an overgrowth of bad bacteria, there are many reasons for a vaginal yeast infection.
 These include: